 Once I had the itch, I also tried fused glass…

 After dating Hubs for about 6 months, I felt compelled to create something extra special out of glass for his birthday.
-I was at the point in my learning where I was just starting to experiment with mixed media.
-Techniques like 3D, fusing, sandblasting, lead and came became fun challenges.
+I was at the point in my learning where I was starting to experiment with mixed media.
+Techniques like 3D, fusing, sandblasting and leading are fun challenges!

-For the stoplight, I cut pieces from hand rolled yellow art glass and melted the wing pieces in the kiln to soften the edges.
-For the centre, I sandblasted lines (filing them in with a permanent marker) then glued on faceted glass for the red, amber and green signals.
+For the stoplight, I cut pieces from yellow art glass and melt the wing pieces in the kiln to soften the edges.
+For the centre, I sandblast lines (filing them in with a permanent marker) then glue on faceted glass gems for the red, amber and green signals.

-When I found some incredible glass that looked like chrome, I knew I had to use it for the bumpers on the VW bug.
-That piece was cut, stacked and fused together in one piece, then glued in place.
+When I find some incredible glass that looks like chrome, I use it for the bumpers on the VW bug.
+That piece is cut, stacked and fused together in one piece, then glued in place.

-A VW art piece wouldn’t be complete without the VW logo.
-Sandblasing the logo onto a round piece of bevelled glass did the trick:
+A VW art piece isn’t complete without the VW logo.
+Sandblasing the logo onto a round piece of bevelled glass does the trick.

-Just off-centre, I used a piece of grey mirror backed glass (similar to the one I used on our powder room cabinet doors) that I sandblasted VW ’66 into, the year of hubs’ car.
-I then drilled a hole through the glass with a special water-cooled glass grinder and inserted a clock mechanism.
-While glass art is beautiful, you might as well have form and function!).
+Just off-centre, I use a piece of grey mirror backed glass (similar to the one I use on our powder room makeover), sandblasting VW ’66 – the year of Hubs’ car.
+I then drill a hole through the glass with a special water-cooled glass grinder and insert a clock mechanism.
+While glass art is beautiful, you might as well have form and function!

-The final touches were to fuse glass keys and a VW fob for a keychain and add a road’ for the VW to drive on, created by sandblasting stripes in the centre of a piece of black glass.
+The final touches are to fuse glass keys and a VW fob for a keychain.
+Then add a ‘road’ for the VW to drive on by sandblasting stripes in the centre of black glass.

-It turned out to be so much work that I completely missed the deadline for hubs’ birthday!
-I scrambled to get it done for Christmas a few months later and gave it to him at his parent’s house on Christmas morning.
+Ultimately, it turns out to be so much work.
+Despite my best efforts I completely miss the deadline for Hubs’ birthday!
+So I scramble to get it done for Christmas a few months later and surprise him at his parent’s house on Christmas morning.